slotThe/slotThe.github.io/posts/phd-typesetting.md

 While this post really is about typography,
 I will say that making LaTeX
 [acceptably fast](https://tony-zorman.com/posts/speeding-up-latex.html)
-for these kinds of medium-sized documents really helped preserve my sanity.
+for these kinds of medium-sized documents really helped preserve an epsilon of sanity.
 Fiddling around with preamble precompiling and externalisation is—while painful—definitely worth it.

 # The document class